Unsigned-Long/River/readme.md

 Considering the lack of an open-source radar-inertial spatiotemporal calibrator currently, we also developed a **targetless spatiotemporal calibrator for multiple radars and IMUs**, termed as **RIs-Calib**, which

-+ supports one-shot multi-radar multiIMU spatial and temporal determination;
++ supports one-shot multi-radar multi-IMU spatial and temporal determination;
 + not require any additional artificial infrastructure or prior knowledge;
 + capable of accurate and consistent calibration;